 If you trade stock options, you should have little trouble utilizing ETF options.
 Similar to plain vanilla stock options, ETF options have standardized contract terms.
 They are American style (offering the possibility of early exercise and assignment) and are physically settled upon exercise by the delivery of the underlying ETF shares, unless the option position has not been closed by an offsetting trade.

 Of course, there are unique characteristics and risks associated with ETFs that can affect ETF options—including market risk and exposure to exotic parts of the market that involve increased complexity, among others.
-However, in general, ETF options offer the same investment capabilities as stock options.
+However, in general, ETF options offer the same characteristics as stock options.

 Implementing ETF options strategies

-Suppose you believe U.S. large-cap stocks were set to rally, but you didn’t want to invest a lot of your money in the market just yet.
+Suppose you have a strong view on the near-term direction of US large-cap stocks, but you didn’t want to invest a lot of your money in the market just yet.
 You could buy a SPDR S&P 500 ETF (SPY) call, for example, which gives you the right, but not the obligation, to buy SPY at a predetermined price for a set time.
-SPY was the first and largest ETF, and it seeks to track the 500 largest U.S.stocks.
-The primary reason for buying calls, as opposed to simply buying a stock or ETF, is that options enable you to control the same amount of shares with less money.
+SPY was the first and largest ETF, and it seeks to track the 500 largest US stocks.
+The primary reason for buying calls, as opposed to simply buying a stock or ETF, is that options enable you to control the same amount of shares with a lower initial investment.

-Or, let’s say you have analyzed the business cycle and are bullish on the telecom sector, but are unsure which stocks to buy.
-You could consider purchasing call options on a telecom sector ETF.
-There are several telecom sector ETFs, so you could consider narrowing your available choices using Fidelity’s ETF screener to generate a list of highly liquid telecom ETFs that meet your investing criteria and are optionable.
+Or, let’s say you have analyzed the business cycle and are bullish on the technology sector, but are unsure which stocks to buy.
+You could consider purchasing call options on a technology sector ETF.
+There are several technology sector ETFs, so you could consider narrowing your available choices using Fidelity’s ETF Screener to generate a list of highly liquid technology ETFs that meet your investing criteria and are optionable.
 Then, you can go to the options chain for that ETF (available in Fidelity.com or Active Trader Pro®–login required) to see what options are available.
 On Fidelity.com, you can find the options chain by clicking on the Research tab and selecting Options.
 On this options research page, select Quotes and Tools and then enter an ETF symbol.
 If the ETF has options, the options chain will appear.

-Of course, just as you should thoroughly analyze the broad market or a telecom stock and its associated options, you would need to do your due diligence on the SPY or telecom ETF.
+Of course, just as you should thoroughly analyze the broad market or a technology stock and its associated options, you would need to do your due diligence on the SPY or technology ETF.
 Consider the ETF’s liquidity, how well it tracks its benchmark (e.g., tracking error), the costs, tax implications, and any other factor that may influence your strategy.

 Finding ETF options opportunities

-Thanks to the numerous, and growing, ETFs that exist, options investors may be able to take advantage of market outlooks in ways that were previously difficult to do using options.
+Thanks to a wide variety of ETFs available for investment, options investors may be able to take advantage of market outlooks in ways that were previously difficult to do using options.
 There are ETF options covering themes like market cap, sectors, global markets, commodities, interest rates, and volatility, affording investors a multitude of ways to utilize ETF options.

 There are several ways you can find ETFs that offer options.
 As previously noted, you can go to the options chain to search for a specific ETF option.
 If you would like to explore options trading ideas, you can go to Fidelity.com, click the Research tab, and select Options.
 On the options research page, select Trading Ideas.
 Here, you can use tools such as Strategy Ideas and the Report Finder to search for option-specific strategies based on an ETF or a strategy.
 The list of trading strategies and ETF ideas is generated by LiveVol and S&P Capital IQ, independent options research providers.